ehanson8/dspace-editing/README.md

 # dspace-editing

+**This repository has been archived and has been merged in https://github.com/ehanson8/dspace-api.
+All further development will occur in that repository and not further updates will happen here**

 **Note**: Upgraded to Python 3 in 02/2019.
 The Python 2.x version can be downloaded [here](https://github.com/ehanson8/dspace-editing/releases)

 **Note**: These scripts were updated in 05/2018 for the new authentication method used by DSpace 6.x